Do you ever wonder why your emails aren’t converting?

 Behavioral segmentation includes your audience’s attitude, use case, and knowledge of your product or brand.
 It also includes their behavior and buying tendencies.
 With behavioral segmentation, you can personalize your emails based on your audience’s behavior towards certain aspects.

-For example, 30% of all retail sales occur during the Black Friday and Christmas sales season.
-This means retail customers are more interested in buying during festive sales campaigns.
-Hence, you can create a segment of such audiences to send holiday offers and achieve maximum conversion.
+For example, if you’re a retailer, most of your customers will be interested in buying products during festive sales campaigns.
+You can create a segment of such audiences to send holiday offers and achieve maximum conversion!

 Your business can have a wide range of target audiences.
 But not everyone will need every product, and not every product will create the same level of demand among customers.
 Need-based segmentation comes in such a scenario.
 This will help you create separate need-based audience groups based on your products and services.

 Would you treat a returning customer the same way you treat your one-time customers?
-Returning customers, high-value customers are more valuable for a brand, and they need special treatment from brands.
+Returning customers, high-value customers are more valuable to a brand, and they need special treatment from brands.

 That’s where value-based segmentation comes in.
 The value-based segments are based on the economic state of your customers.
 It will help you create different audience groups based on your audience’s financial possibilities, such as willingness to spend, lifetime expected revenue, and many more.